Purple Line (Bangkok): Fares

 MRT Purple Line fare is calculated based on the travel distance between the origin and destination stations.
 Previously, fares ranged from 14 to 42 baht, with a maximum of 70 baht when transferring to the MRT Blue Line.

+Implementation of the 20-Baht Fare Cap (2023–2025)

-Following the introduction of the 20-baht fare policy in October 2023, fares were reduced to a range of 14 to 20 baht, with a new maximum of 51 baht when transferring to the Blue Line.
-Discounted fares are available for children under 14 and senior citizens, starting at 7 baht and capping at 36 baht with a Blue Line transfer.
-Student fares now start at 13 baht and rise to 48 baht when including a transfer to the Blue Line.
+Following the introduction of the policy in October 2023, fares were reduced to a range of 14 to 20 baht, with a new maximum of 51 baht when transferring to the Blue Line.
+Discounted fares were available for children under 14 and senior citizens, starting at 7 baht and capped at 36 baht with a Blue Line transfer.
+Student fares started at 13 baht and rise to 48 baht when including a transfer to the Blue Line.

+The policy was discontinued on 30 November 2025 and was replaced by a 40-baht daily fare cap for credit or debit card users; this policy also applies to the SRT Red Lines.

+EMV Payment and Transfer Privileges

-Starting on 30 November 2023, passengers using a credit or debit card, Visa, or Mastercard will receive a 20 baht discount when transferring to the Light Red Line, capping the maximum fare between the two lines at 20 baht.
-In 2024, passengers will also receive a 15 baht discount when transferring from the Purple Line to the Pink Line, and a 14 baht discount when transferring in the opposite direction.
+EMV Card users will receive a 15 baht discount when transferring from the Purple Line to the Pink Line, and a 14 baht discount when transferring in the opposite direction.
 Senior citizens are eligible for an 8 baht discount when transferring from the Purple Line to the Pink Line, and a 7 baht discount when transferring from the Pink Line to the Purple Line.
 Students will receive a 15 baht discount when transferring from the Purple Line to the Pink Line, and a 13 baht discount when transferring from the Pink Line to the Purple Line.

+Following the Cabinet's approval on 25 November 2025, a new 'Daily Fare Cap' measure was introduced to reduce the cost of living, effective from 1 December 2025 to 30 November 2026.
+This policy applies to travel on the MRT Purple Line and SRT Red Lines.
+General passengers using EMV Contactless cards are subject to a maximum fare of 40 baht per day.
+Students are eligible for a 10% discount on fares with a daily cap of 30 baht, provided the same card is used for all trips.
+Meanwhile, state welfare cardholders, persons with disabilities, senior citizens, and children continue to receive their existing discounts or fare exemptions; specifically, senior citizens remain entitled to a 50% discount.

 Incidents

-2025 Myanmar Earthquake
+2025 Myanmar earthquake

-On March 28, a 7.7-magnitude earthquake in Myanmar struck Bangkok, leading to the temporary suspension of all train services to ensure readiness for resumption and to prepare for potential aftershocks.
+On 28 March, a 7.7-magnitude earthquake in Myanmar struck Bangkok, leading to the temporary suspension of all train services to ensure readiness for resumption and to prepare for potential aftershocks.
 The line resumed normal service on the next day.